oracle/content-and-experience-toolkit/sites/doc/compiler.md

 When the Prerender solution is enabled by the tenant administrator, static pages may also be delivered via the Prerender Server.
 This allows indexers and crawlers to handle portions of static pages that may still render dynamically, like content lists and recommendations.

-OCE Controller Site Page Rendering
+OCM Controller Site Page Rendering

-The "cec compile-template" command enables site pages to render directly in the browser without going OCE's site page controller.
-Without using the compiler to create static .html pages, OCE Sites uses a controller model to render pages.
+The "cec compile-template" command enables site pages to render directly in the browser without going OCM's site page controller.
+Without using the compiler to create static .html pages, OCM Sites uses a controller model to render pages.
 This involves a number of requests to get information about the site, the page within the site and templates used to render the page before it can actually display the page in the browser.

 #### Figure 1.
-Typical OCE site requests to render a page
+Typical OCM site requests to render a page

 > Note:  There are more requests involved such as getting the controller.js file.
 This diagram simply provides an overview of the main phases.

 ![](images/comp1.png)

-## OCE Compiled Site Page Rendering
+## OCM Compiled Site Page Rendering

 The "cec compile-template" command allows you to compile all these steps into a static .html file and improves performance of runtime sites by reducing or eliminating these server requests.
 In addition, you can further reduce requests for resources that need not change at runtime and have them compiled into the static pages.

 The default compilation process does the work of the existing runtime controller, creating a physical .html page for each page.json file in the site.
 These pages can then be deployed to the site and will be published with the site and used when the corresponding page URL is hit.

 #### Figure 2.
-Compiled OCE site page requests
+Compiled OCM site page requests

 ![](images/comp2.png)

 ## Template Compilation

 To compile a site, you need to have access to the theme's and components within the site.
-The OCE Sites Template is the packaging model for site.
-It contains all the required resources in order to migrate and run the site and so is used to export the site to the OCE Toolkit environment where the site within the template can be compiled.
+The OCM Sites Template is the packaging model for site.
+It contains all the required resources in order to migrate and run the site and so is used to export the site to the OCM Toolkit environment where the site within the template can be compiled.

-The following steps walk through the steps showing compilation of the site within the the BlogTemplate that is seeded in OCE toolkit.
+The following steps walk through the steps showing compilation of the site within the the BlogTemplate that is seeded in OCM toolkit.

 ### Setup

-The "cec compile-template" command is available via the OCE toolkit and is installed when the toolkit is installed.
-Follow the standard instructions for installing the OCE toolkit.
+The "cec compile-template" command is available via the OCM toolkit and is installed when the toolkit is installed.
+Follow the standard instructions for installing the OCM toolkit.

-Once you have the OCE toolkit installed, you can run the following command.
+Once you have the OCM toolkit installed, you can run the following command.
 Note: The command is currently not listed when you display cec help.

-#### Install an OCE Toolkit development directory
+#### Install an OCM Toolkit development directory

 ```
 mkdir cec-src